RenauxLouis/subtitles-cleaning/README.md

 # Warning:
-MKVToolNix does not allow overwriting files, so make sure you have enough space to run the script (~2x the size of your biggest movie).
+MKVToolNix does not allow overwriting files, so make sure you have enough space to run the script (~2x the size of your biggest .mkv file).